BylHitchen/Portfolio/README.md

 Below are some examples:
 #### 1.Finding the Best Deal within Your Budget
-Imagine sifting through options and stumble upon a list of laptops that fit comfortably within your €800-€1000 budget.
-The results are sorted from the cheapest to the most expensive, so you can see which one gives you the most value for your money.
+Im on a budget but I stumble upon a list of laptops that fit comfortably within my €800-€1000 budget.
+The results are sorted from the cheapest to the most expensive, so I can see which one gives me the most value for my money.
 ![bestdeal](https://github.com/BylHitchen/Portfolio/blob/main/sql1.JPG?raw=true)

 #### 2.Comparing Performance Across Brands
-You’re on a quest for raw performance.
-You discover the top 10 laptops with the highest CPU frequencies.
-As you compare the specs and prices, you make an informed decision about whether you should invest in that high-end model or if there's a more budget-friendly option that still offers great performance.
+I need POWER!.
+I discover the top 10 laptops with the highest CPU frequencies.
+As I compare the specs and prices, I make an informed decision about whether I should invest in that high-end model or if there's a more budget-friendly option that still offers great performance.
 ![sql2](https://github.com/BylHitchen/Portfolio/blob/main/sql2.JPG?raw=true)

 #### 3.Evaluating Laptops with High-Resolution Screens
-For those who value high-resolution displays, it's essential to choose a laptop that provides a sharp and clear screen for optimal viewing.Here’s how you can find laptops with the highest screen resolutions:
+High-resolution displays is a must, it's essential to choose a laptop that provides a sharp and clear screen for optimal viewing.Here’s how I can find laptops with the highest screen resolutions:
 ![sql3](https://github.com/BylHitchen/Portfolio/blob/main/sql3.JPG?raw=true)

 #### 4.Finding Lightweight Ultrabooks
-You’re packing for a trip and need the lightest laptop possible.
-The query gives you a list of the top 10 lightest ultrabooks, making it easy to pick the one that will be the most convenient to carry around.
+I am packing for a trip and need the lightest laptop possible.
+The query gives me a list of the top 10 lightest ultrabooks, making it easy to pick the one that will be the most convenient to carry around.
 ![sql4](https://github.com/BylHitchen/Portfolio/blob/main/sql4.JPG?raw=true)

 #### 5.Identifying Laptops with the Best GPU for Gaming (Nvidia vs AMD)
-For those looking to upgrade their gaming setup, this query identifies laptops featuring high-performance GPUs from both Nvidia and AMD.
-By examining the sorted results, users can discover which models provide the best gaming experience.
+For those looking to upgrade their gaming setup, I used this query to identify laptops featuring high-performance GPUs from both Nvidia and AMD.
+By examining the sorted results, I can discover which models provide the best gaming experience.
 The query prioritises Nvidia GPUs, reflecting a preference for Nvidia’s performance capabilities.
 ![sql5](https://github.com/BylHitchen/Portfolio/blob/main/sql5.JPG?raw=true)

+### PowerBI - Data Visualisation
+The techniques I tested using Power BI with a sales dataset of classic vehicles:
+* Design Overview Cards: Developed summary cards to provide quick insights.
+* Generate Overview Line Charts: Created line charts to visualize trends over time.
+* Implement Measures for Sales and Net Profit: Set up calculations to track sales and net profit figures.
+* Add Actions to Buttons and Develop Bar Charts: Configured buttons to perform actions and created bar charts for data visualization.
+* Create Scatter, Column, and Donut Charts: Developed various chart types, including scatter, column, and donut charts, to analyze data from different perspectives.
+* Incorporate Conditional Titles in Charts: Added dynamic titles to charts based on specific conditions.
+* Build a Decomposition Tree: Constructed a decomposition tree to break down data into more detailed components.
+* Apply Filters and Navigation Buttons: Implemented filters and navigation buttons for enhanced data exploration and user interaction.